-Named one of the best reading series in NYC as well as one of the 50 best free things to do in the city by Time Out New York, the Brooklyn Poets Reading Series takes place bimonthly at select venues in Brooklyn, with a summer stop on Governor’s Island.
-Readings are free and open to the public.
+Named one of the best reading series in NYC as well as one of the 50 best free things to do in the city by Time Out New York, the Brooklyn Poets Reading Series takes place six times a year at 144 Montague in Brooklyn Heights.
+Readings are free and open to the public and livestreamed via Zoom.

-Each reading features three poets, with at least one from Brooklyn.
-We take pride in featuring emerging poets alongside more established poets, making a special effort to include those from underrepresented groups.
+Each reading features three poets, with at least one from Brooklyn and one from outside the borough, pairing emerging with more established poets and focusing on those from underrepresented communities.
 Readings are curated by Jason Koo.
 For inquiries, contact us.

 Paul Hlava Ceballos is the author of banana [ ], winner of the AWP Donald Hall Prize for Poetry and the Poetry Society of America’s Norma Farber First Book Award and a finalist for the National Book Critics Circle Award.
 His collaborative chapbook Banana [ ] / we pilot the blood shares pages with Quenton Baker, Christina Sharpe and Torkwase Dyson.
 He has been awarded fellowships from CantoMundo, Artist Trust, and Poets House, and he has been featured on the Poetry podcast and Seattle’s the Stranger.
 His work has been translated into Ukrainian.
 He currently lives in Seattle, where he practices echocardiography.